UEFA Champions League 1st Qualifying Round

 By sitting compact and restricting space, Shkendija nullified The New Saints' attacking threats and remained organized throughout the ninety minutes.

-How is the Futmetrix Score calculated?
+What is the Futmetrix Score?

 A Tactical Chess Match at Park Hall